arishnk/eo-ui-frontend-templates/README.md

 * dynamically built dist folder (`/dist/*`)
 * `package.json`
 * `.gitignore`
+* Main SCSS file  (`/scss/bootstrap.scss`) with imports of new partials
+    * ***NOTE:*** The precise placement of those new partials in that file is critical.
+In particular, the variable overrides will not work if imported after the default `variables` file.
 * SCSS linter (`.stylelintrc`)
 * Docs folder (`/site/docs`)
     * ***NOTE:*** *The sites folder is unrelated to the site itself and may be removed from the final code base.*